Save the Date for These Upcoming Events

 Seattle Municipal Tower, Room 5190

-The Mayor's Council on African American Elders meets on the third Friday of each month.
-For more information, contact Karen Winston at email@example.com or 206-684-0706, firstname.lastname@example.org, or visit the MCAAE website.
+The Mayor's Council on African American Elders meets monthly on third Fridays.
+For more information, contact Karen Winston at 206-684-0706, firstname.lastname@example.org, or visit the MCAAE website.

 Travel Ambassador Training